 Respect for Human Rights

 In the countries in which the Mitsui Chemicals Group maintains a presence, there are a number of challenges pertaining to human rights, reflecting conditions of local politics, the economy and society.
 In addition, in line with changes to those conditions, the challenges themselves will at times also be impacted.
 At each of the Group’s sites, consideration into such human rights challenges is something that cannot be overlooked.
 In order to gain a grasp of the human rights challenges that arise from each region around the globe that we should consider as a Group, we reference information from the United States State Department’s “Country Reports on Human Rights Practices” and “Trafficking in Persons Report” as well as survey materials such as “Human Rights Watch World Report” and ”Transparency Corruption Perceptions Index” from NGOs and other organizations involved in human rights, and conduct investigations of challenges with regard to regional human rights where the Group’s business sites exist.
 According to the reference survey materials, there are various issues in each region, such as discrimination in employment and work, working conditions, forced labor and child labor, human rights violations against foreign workers and involvement in corruption.
 There are also such issues in the supply chain (raw material suppliers, subcontractors, processing subcontractors, logistics partners, etc.).
 The global pandemic brought on by COVID-19 has become a major issue for the Group and its global business operations.
 The impact is not limited to operation of our global supply chain but also to potential human right issues in various parts of the world which we believe our Group cannot ignore.
-In the future, the Group will define priority regions, and identify challenges associated with human rights that business sites should take into account.
+Under collaborations with external experts, we started reorganizing the business activities and value chain in each global headquarters in fiscal 2021, taking account of the impact on human rights from climate change, pollution, and waste in addition to the conventional viewpoints.
+As the next step, we plan to identify the human rights issues that our business sites must consider.

 Consideration for Human Rights within Mitsui Chemicals